Teaching Children Playground Safety

 • Stay clear of the child above you on climbing equipment.

-As parents and care givers, it is our job to make sure a play area is safe, whether in public spaces or in our own backyards: equipment is maintained; area is free of debris or garbage; play structures are appropriate for the age of the children in our care.
-Public spaces will have additional regulatory conditions such as meeting ground surface safety guidelines.
+As parents and care givers, it is our job to make sure a play area is suitable, whether in public spaces or in our own backyards.
+We can do this by ensuring:

 We must also make sure kids are not wearing loose clothing, belts, scarves, or other accessories that might tangle in playground equipment.

-And last, but not least, wash hands before enjoying snacks.
+And last, but not least, wash hands after play time before enjoying snacks.

 Play safely, and have fun at the playground today!